 1. Soak up the sun at one of Delhi’s favourite parks

-Head to one of Delhi’s favourite parks like Sunder Nursery, Lodhi Garden or Nehru Park to take advantage of sunny days.
-For a very Delhi experience, bring a picnic.
+For a very local experience, pack a lunch and picnic at one of the Delhi’s favourite spots.
 Winters in Delhi can be cloudy and cold, so when the sun does shine, take advantage of it and enjoy the time outdoors.

 2. Get cultural at one of Delhi’s museums